 Make your own following various online recipes, or you can skip the whole DIY process and buy one.

 Bonide is a good brand.
-It includes Spinosad, which is highly effective against certain plant pests.
+It includes spinosad, which is highly effective against certain plant pests.

 To use it, mix it with water in a spray bottle.
 Be sure to follow the directions that come with your order.